ajgbarnes/bbc-micro-jet-boat/README.md

 Hope you can learn something from this disassembly and it inspires a project.

+Things to do:
+- Revisit some of the code comments now I know more
+- Add the lap times to the README.md
+- Transfer the memory map from Excel into markdown

 # Generating the map

 I wrote a node.js script to inspect the BBC Micro binary and generate the map from it.
 To run it, install [node.js](https://nodejs.org/en/download/).
 I used 14.17.0 to develop this.
 Then: